-The man behind the Elliott Wave theory, Ralph Nelson Elliott, discovered that crowd behavior trends in recognizable patterns.
-In his research, he found the same recurring pattern regardless of the market and the time.
-This eventually led him to develop the theory that became Elliott Wave Principle.
-Elliott detected thirteen patterns or waves that occur periodically in the market and are repetitive in shape and form.
+Ralph Nelson Elliott, the man behind the Elliott Wave Theory, discovered that crowd behaviour trends in recognisable patterns.
+In his research, Elliot found similar recurring patterns regardless of the financial market and time frame.
+This research would eventually lead him to develop the Elliott Wave Principle.
+At the core of this principle, Elliott noted thirteen distinct market patterns or waves that periodically repeat in both shape and form.

-The big thing to take away from Elliott Waves is that the markets are fractal in nature, which means that you’ll find the same patterns repeating on lower time-scale (lesser degree).
-Since trading with Elliott Waves is a massive endeavor, and by far the most complex trading method that you’ll ever use, this article is an attempt to introduce you into a few of the principles of the theory.
+The main take away from the Elliott Wave Principle is that the financial markets are fractal and we see the same patterns repeating on lower time-scales (lesser degree).
+Since trading using Elliott Waves is an advanced and more complex trading method, it is perhaps best to introduce the core principles and patterns outlined in this theory.

 The Basic Elliott Wave Pattern

-One of the most important and basic principles of Elliott Waves is that a trend typically occurs in five waves: three up and two down (see Figure 1).
-After the 5th wave, the trend reverses and corrects the prevailing trend in three big corrective waves.
-The market doesn’t move in a linear fashion and the purpose of having a 5-wave move is to allow for variations.
+In the theoretically perfect world, Elliott Waves occur in sets of five sub-waves – three up and two down (see Figure 1).
+After the 5th wave, the trend reverses and corrects the prevailing trend in three large corrective waves.
+The market doesn’t move linearly and the purpose of having a 5-wave move is to allow for variations.

-- Motive Waves (waves 1,3 and 5; A and C); Tends to be smooth and strong
+- Motive Waves (waves 1,3 and 5; A and C) which tend to be smooth and firm.

-- Corrective Waves (waves 2 and 4; B); Tends to be messy and choppy.
+- Corrective Waves (waves 2 and 4; B) with tends to be messy and choppy.

-A genuine Elliott Wave pattern must satisfy three important rules for the five wave move to be confirmed:
+A genuine Elliott Wave (EW) pattern must satisfy three essential rules for the five-wave move to be confirmed (Source):

 - Wave 2 never retraces more than 100% of Wave 1.
 Usually, the retracement is between 50% and 61.8% of wave 1.

-- Wave 3 always travels beyond the end of wave 1 and it’s never the shortest one; Wave 3 will normally extend 161.8 x wave 1.
+- Wave 3 always travels beyond the end of wave 1, and it’s never the shortest one; Wave 3 will usually extend 161.8 x wave 1.

-All these rules are just to ensure that you make progress in a trend which is a more detailed version of the Dow Theory which states that we move in several big swings.
+These rules ensure that there is progress in a trend, which makes for a more detailed version of Dow Theory that the market moves in several big swings.
 Other guidelines to keep in mind are as follows:

 - Usually, wave 1 and 5 tend to have the same length in price and time;